Swipe

 Do I need to register my pet?

-Yes, up to 3 cats and dogs are welcome with a $325 initial fee per pet (or deposit, depending on local laws) and $40 additional monthly pet rent for each pet as permitted by applicable law.
+Yes, up to 3 cats and dogs are welcome with a $325 initial fee per pet (or deposit, depending on local laws) and up to $40 additional monthly pet rent for each pet as permitted by applicable law.
 Fees and service availability may vary by location or home.
 Pet fees and/or deposits and pet rent will be charged for dogs and cats only.
-Other animal types are welcome without a fee or pet rent subject to Invitation Homes’ animal restrictions.
+Other animal types are welcome without a fee or pet rent, subject to Invitation Homes’ animal restrictions.

 Fees, deposits, pet rent, and additional insurance are not required for authorized service, assistance, or companion animals.
 As a safety precaution, Invitation Homes does not accept American Pit Bull Terriers, Rottweilers, Staffordshire Terriers, or any dog that is a mix of these breeds – among other restricted breeds.
 For more information on restricted breeds, read our qualification requirements .